 Work on the tree commences in September, when Birmingham Park and Recreation staff members like Horticultural Specialty Grower Vince Champion start the growing process with poinsettia plugs that are only a few inches tall.
 From September until late November, they develop into the lush poinsettias required for a beautiful tree.

 It all begins with a frame.
 The team assembles the metal support armature and connects the drip irrigation system that will water the plants as needed, depending on the temperature in the greenhouse, keeping them happy and healthy.

 Laborer Gary Bailey, Gardeners Juanita Turner and Robert Parker, Jr., and Vince Champion then break out their Santa skills, working from the top down, with lots and lots of ladder climbing.
 Each plant is handed up the tree to find its place.

-The process of placing the poinsettias is a long one.
+The process requires finesse, care, and an eye for detail.
 Horticulture District Supervisor Adam Benjamin (pictured, left) says it takes the team about five hours to gingerly place all 300 poinsettia plants.